 “This is not surprising as consumers who already own Apple products tend to remain loyal and are keen to get their hands on new models.
 Drawing in customers who are switching from competitor brands is more likely to happen once offers and promotions on the new iPhones start to kick-in.” says Dominic Sunnebo, strategic insight director at Kantar Worldpanel ComTech.

 Android maintains its death grip over the smartphone OS market in the US with a share as huge as 62%.
-The obvious reasons for such a high reach of Android is the number of OEM’s manufacturing Android based phones.
-So for Android more than the competition with other OS, what is more interesting is the change in semantics in its OEM’s.
+The obvious reason for such a high reach of Android OS in the number of OEMs manufacturing Android-based phones.
+So for Android more than the competition with other OS, what is more interesting is the change in semantics in its OEMs.
 The share of big players like Samsung and HTC seemed to be declining whereas Motorola and Lenovo saw a rise of 7% and 11% in their share over the Android ecosystem in the Q3 of 2014, ending in September.
-The decline in the market share may be attributed to introduction of low priced devices like MOTO G and MOTO E (by Motorola) and the Xiaomi Redmi 1S and Redmi Note (by Xiaomi) which were targeted at the emerging markets.
-With so many players in the Android arena the competition has become intense and the pricing of devices has become very crucial for the success of any device launched.
+The decline in the market share may be attributed to the introduction of low-priced devices like MOTO G and MOTO E (by Motorola) and the Xiaomi Redmi 1S and Redmi Note (by Xiaomi) which were targeted at the emerging markets.
+With so many players in the Android arena, the competition has become intense and the pricing of devices has become very crucial for the success of any device launched.

-Time for Microsoft to re-think their strategy for Windows OS
+Time for Microsoft to re-think its strategy for Windows OS

-Unlike Apple iOS, the Windows OS has many OEM’s developing handsets with their OS but still it is unable to create a sizable impact in the OS economy.
-Most of its share in the developed market is being gnawed away by Apple and in the emerging markets it is getting thwarted by Android.
-The share of Windows OS in EU5 region has dropped by 0.3 percentage points.
-In an exception, Italy witnessed a rise of 1.5 percentage point year-on-year rise, where Microsoft’s Windows OS claims a share of 15.2%.
-It is a wake-up call for Microsoft as they need to focus on their game and come up with new strategy if they are willing to stay in the race and not suffer the fate same as Blackberry.
+Unlike Apple iOS, the Windows OS has many OEMs developing handsets with their OS but still, it is unable to create a sizable impact on the OS economy.
+Most of its share in the developed market is being gnawed away by Apple and in the emerging markets, it is getting thwarted by Android.
+The share of Windows OS in the EU5 region has dropped by 0.3 percentage points.
+As an exception, Italy witnessed a rise of 1.5 percentage point year-on-year rise, where Microsoft’s Windows OS claims a share of 15.2%.
+It is a wake-up call for Microsoft as they need to focus on their game and come up with a new strategy if they are willing to stay in the race and not suffer the fate same as Blackberry.
 The future of the recently launched Windows 10 OS will be decided when devices powered with the OS hit the market.